Speaking & Event Hosting

 Thought leadership, not performance…

-I don’t deliver off-the-shelf talks.
+I don’t deliver “one-size-fits-all” talks.

 That might look like: